oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   This requires that each network has a link to the provider:
     -   If the link is set, then this network is provided by the external provider.
     -   If the link is not set, the network is not provided externally.
-*   There need also be an ID property of the network on the external provider.
+*   There should also be an ID property of the network on the external provider.
+*   One external provider will be supported for a network.
+    -   However, an external provider can provide multiple networks.

+#### REST API changes

+*   Providers will be added as a top-level collection.
+*   A provider will have a capabilities sub collection:
+    -   Currently, the only capability type will be "networking".
+    -   Capability resource ID will be computed according to provider ID + capability type.
+    -   Networking capability will have a "networks" sub collection:
+        -   Networks sub collection will be the networks as discovered on the provider.
+        -   Network resource will have ID as is on provider (or computed from it).
+*   Importing a network would be done by copying the resource XML and posting it on the top level networks resource.
+    -   The imported network would have a new ID which is oVirt internal.
+    -   The imported network would have a link to it's origin network (The resource in the provider/capability context).

+#### Effective limitations

-*   In this phase, only VM networks can be provided by an external provider.
+*   All networks provided by an external provider will be VM networks.
+*   Importing the same network more than once should be defined as supported for different DCs but blocked otherwise.
-*   Currently. only one external provider will be supported for a network.
+*   External network cannot be used as a display network.
 *   If a network is externally provided, it will **not** be editable in oVirt, since the external provider is responsible for managing the actual network configuration.
+*   External network will always be non required.
+*   Port mirroring is not available for virtual NICs connected to external networks.
+*   Block editing provider API address if there are networks imported from it.
+*   Block deleting provider if there are VMs using the networks it provides.

 #### Integration with virtual NIC lifecycle